pokui/nsrc-gns3/README.md

 The output is generated in a `site/` directory.

-# Renegerating the hosts file
+# Regenerating the hosts file

 ```
 cd cndo